-The Board ensures that its members have an appropriate mix of skills, knowledge and experience to enable it to perform its responsibilities and be equipped to navigate the Company through the opportunities and challenges which it faces.
+The Board ensures that its members have an appropriate mix of skills, knowledge and experience to enable it to perform its responsibilities and be equipped to navigate the Company through the many opportunities and challenges which it faces.

 Directors are appointed based on the specific business, corporate and governance skills and experience required by the Company.
-The Board recognises the need for Directors to have a relevant blend of skills and personal experience in a range of disciplines required for the proper management and oversight of the Company's operations, having regard to the nature and scale of its activities.
+The Board recognises the need for Directors to have a relevant blend of skills and personal experience in a range of disciplines required for the proper management and oversight of the Company's operations, having regard to the scale and nature of its activities.

-While recognising that each Director will not necessarily have experience in each of the following areas, the Board seeks to ensure that its membership includes an appropriate mix of experience in the resources sector, operations, general management, accounting and finance and corporate affairs.
+While recognising that each Director will not necessarily have experience in each of the following areas, the Board seeks to ensure that its membership includes an appropriate mix of Directors with experience in the resources sector, operations, general management, accounting and finance and corporate affairs.

-A summary of the Directors' skills and experience relevant to the Consolidated Entity as at the end of the Reporting Period is set out below:
+The skills matrix summarising the Directors' qualifications and experience relevant to the Consolidated Entity as at the end of the Reporting Period is set out below:

-Skills and Experience (out of 4 Directors)
+Skills and Experience (out of 5 Directors)

-Leadership and Governance Geographical Experience
+Leadership and Governance Geographical Experience Geographical Experience

-Executive Management 4 Middle East 4
+Executive Management 5 Middle East 5

-Corporate Governance 3 Asia Pacific 2
+Corporate Governance 4 Asia Pacific 5

-Strategy 4 Europe 2
+Strategy 5 Europe 2

-Exploration and Geology Finance and Risk
+Exploration and Geology Finance and Risk Finance and Risk

-Geology 2 Accounting 2
+Geology 1 Accounting 2

-Resource Definition 3 Finance 3
+Resource Definition 1 Finance 3

-Operations Joint ventures 4
+Operations Joint ventures 5

-Health and Safety 3 Risk Management 4
+Health and Safety 3 Risk Management 5

-Project Delivery 4 People
+Project Delivery 4 People ·

 Mining Operations 2 Human Resources 4

-Communities 4 Corporate
+Communities 4 Corporate ·

-Sector Experience Legal 2
+Sector Experience Legal 1

-Base Metals 3 Investor Relations 3
+Base Metals 3 Investor Relations 4

-Precious Metals 2 Acquisitions 3
+Precious Metals 2 Acquisitions 4

-Commodities sales and marketing 3 Regulatory compliance 3
+Commodities sales and marketing 4 Regulatory compliance 4

-The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest Annual Report, represents a mix which the Board believes is appropriate to enable its members to properly discharge their role.
+The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest Annual Report, represents a mix which the Board believes is appropriate to have among its members.
 The Board reviews its Skills Matrix at least annually.